edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_FINAL_ANNOUNCEMENT.md

    twine upload dist/*
    ```

-**pymars v1.0.0 is now production-ready and can be confidently published to PyPI!**
+**mars v1.0.0 is now production-ready and can be confidently published to PyPI!**